fzingg/hyperloop-showcase/README.md

 ##### Step 2.2: Add the components directory and manifest

-Your react components will go into the `app/views/components/` directory of your rails app.
+Your React components will go into the `app/views/components/` directory of your rails app.

 Within your `app/views` directory you need to create a `components.rb` manifest.